Welcome to the Research, Accountability, and Data Department

 Steve Mkrtschjan, Data Specialist: Steve is responsible for reconciling and reporting student data to the State; he also prepares annual reports to the School Board (Opening of Schools and suspensions.)
 Steve provides data-related support to staff district-wide.

-Kim Kelly, Grants Manager: Kim is responsible for the management of the grants at District 65, including the Title I & II, IDEA, PreSchool for All and all other state and federal grants.
-Kim also acts as a project manager and lead writer for D65 competitive grant submissions.
+Joseph Spilberg, Grants Manager: Joseph is responsible for the management of the grants at District 65, including the Title I & II, IDEA, PreSchool for All and all other state and federal grants.
+He also acts as a project manager and lead writer for D65 competitive grant submissions.

-Ajoni Hopkins, Senior Project Specialist: Ajoni provides support to district wide staff on matters related to data and analysis (primarily quantitative but also qualitative).
+Ajoni Hopkins, Project Analyst II: Ajoni provides support to district wide staff on matters related to data and analysis (primarily quantitative but also qualitative).
 He manages the Domo software for the district and prepares data related reports for district stakeholders.

-Juwan Trotter, Project Specialist: Juwan provides support to district wide staff on matters related to data and analysis (primarily quantitative but also qualitative).
-He prepares program evaluations and data related reports for district stakeholders.
+Francisco Yang, Project Analyst I: Francisco provides support to district wide staff on matters related to data and analysis (primarily quantitative but also qualitative).
+He also prepares program evaluations and data related reports for district stakeholders.

 Stephany Carranza, Embedded Researcher: Stephany provides support for qualitative research and analysis within the district.
 She serves as a primary liaison between District 65 and external researchers and partners in regards to research, data collection and analysis.

 We collaborate with multiple community partners to improve our practices as we share insights, work together on projects and most importantly share the same commitment to help our students succeed in their academic progress.
 The following is a brief description of just two of our partnerships that impact the research in our district.